Morkalork/add-js-test/README.md

-# Create Test File README
+# Add Test README

-Create Test File is an extension that allows for you to create a test file for a javascript/typescript-module using either jest or vitest.
+Add Test is an extension that allows for you to create a test file for a javascript/typescript-module using either jest or vitest.
 By right-clicking on the module and selecting Create Test File this extension will analyze your file and create the appropriate, corresponding test file for your module.

 # What?